Reniori/pulze-mini-tone-generator/README.md

 plus the byte-exact writer that turns a recipe into a file, plus the record of how a person with zero programming experience got it done by working with an AI.

+## What you can ask for

+The point of a white-box model is that nothing is off-limits.
+Every block, knob, encoding, and routing rule on the device is machine-readable in this repo, so an AI composing with it has free rein over the entire signal chain — anything the firmware accepts is fair game, and the firmware accepts everything:

+- **Any block order.** All 5,040 orderings of the seven blocks are firmware-legal, and the writer takes a `chain_order` list verbatim.
+Modulation in front of the amp for vintage univibe throb; delay ahead of the drive for smeared, degraded repeats;
+  cab before amp if you're curious what that does.
+- **Doubled families.** FX1 and FX2 draw from shared pools — stack two reverbs (tight room feeding a huge hall), run two delays (slapback into a long dotted repeat), or pick which of delay and reverb feeds the other.
+- **Blocks on, off, or loaded-off.** Content and enablement are independent: any block can ship fully voiced but bypassed, pre-dialed for the moment you engage it on the device.
+All seven on, all seven off, any mask in between.
+- **Pedal-level requests.** Ask for "a Klon-style boost into a Plexi" or "a Tube Screamer pushing a tweed" and the names resolve to catalog models — every drive, comp, filter, and modulation entry carries reference text describing what it is and what each knob does, so the AI can look anything up mid-composition instead of guessing.
+- **Artist-grade specificity.** "Dotted-eighth delay in front of the amp, Edge style" yields the right division (`"1/8d"`, sync byte handled), sane feedback, and the chain reorder that puts the echo where it historically sat.
+"Gilmour lead" gets long repeats and a lush plate behind a flanger.
+"Surf" gets drippy spring plus tremolo at believable depth and rate.
+"EVH brown sound" gets the phaser and the tight slapback.
+  "Ambient wash" stacks modulated delay into a long-decay reverb.
+- **Knob-behavior precision.** Ranges, tapers, enum option labels, and factory defaults are all cataloged, so "gate sitting just under pick attack," "presence backed off a touch," or "delay mix at unity" become encoded values, not vibes.
+- **Tone matching.** Describe a recording or name a track and the AI can iterate toward it, because every parameter is visible and writable — matching against a white box instead of poking at a black one.
+You can also `--decode` any community preset back to an editable recipe and ask for "this, but tighter."

+All of it falls out of one fact: the building blocks are fully understood.
+Once every UID, chunk position, encoding, and routing rule is documented, an AI doesn't need factory presets to imitate — it composes from first principles, with the whole signal chain as legal material.
+That is where the value of the catalogs lives.

 ## The story

 I'm a photographer and instrument builder in Los Angeles.
 I have no coding background.